 Prior to the increasing westward expansion of the United States, both Minnesota Point and Wisconsin Point served as summer gathering spots for generations of native peoples, a tradition that continued with the Ojibwe in the 1850s.
 After the 1854 Treaty of LaPointe opened land north and west of Lake Superior to settlement, pioneers moved in quickly.
 Between 1856 and 1859, they established eleven townships on the Minnesota side of the lake, including several along Minnesota Point.
 Near the northern end of the point, early settlers platted Duluth Township.
 Further down the point, Robert Reed and T. A. Markland platted a township that extended from today’s Thirteenth Street South to Thirty-ninth Street South.
 They called the fledgling community Middleton and set aside a parcel of land for an open public space called Lafayette Square.
 Another open space, Franklin Square, was platted at Middleton’s northern border.
 (See chapter 1, “Nineteenth-Century Squares,” for more information.)
 The federal government owned the remaining land on Minnesota Point south of Middleton; known as the Barrens, this long stretch of sand and pine forest extended to the Superior entry.

 Although Minnesota Point had two public squares, most of the summer activity during Duluth’s first fifty years centered around Oatka Beach, four blocks of sand on the bay side of the point beginning roughly at today’s Fortieth Street South.
 Oatka is Ojibwe for “an opening”—in this case probably referring to an opening in the forest that covered much of the sandbar.
-As early as the 1860s, day-trippers from Superior and surrounding Minnesota townships came to the point by rowboat, sailboat, or canoe to spend the day at the public picnic grounds, referred in the Duluth Minnesotian as the “Centennial Picnic Grounds” and likely located at Oatka Beach.
+As early as the 1860s, day-trippers from Superior and surrounding Minnesota townships came to the point by rowboat, sailboat, or canoe to spend the day at the public picnic grounds, referred to in the Duluth Minnesotian as the “Centennial Picnic Grounds” and likely located at Oatka Beach.
 Reminiscences shared with the Minnesotian by an unnamed “lady friend” in September 1869 called the point “a resort for the citizens of Superior” and described the grounds and activities held there:

 A platform for dancing, over which a broad canvas spread its protecting wings, was erected nearly opposite the town [Superior], and swings were suspended from the overhanging trees.
 At evening parties of ladies and gentlemen visited this shore, crossing the placid waters in boats and canoes, to the music of flutes, violins, and guitars, mingled with the voice of song.